Art School Portfolio Five 1983-1997

 When War Brides Wax Still-Life (1988)

-Indiana University’s painting program preferred a Mediterranean palette of Naples yellow, sienna, umber, and Venetian red.
+Indiana University’s painting program preferred a Mediterranean palette of Naples yellow, sienna, umber, and Venetian red (iron oxide).
 Greens were of a blue tinge.

 Negative space in this picture is carved out around the edges of the still-life.
 Similar to Toy Lies, space is used as a framing device.